OUR ESTATE VINEYARDS

 Ranges from shallow to very deep, silt loams and sand; moderate fertility.

-Moderate head accumulation with summer and winter temperature moderation by the Columbia River.
+Moderate heat accumulation with summer and winter temperature moderation by the Columbia River.
 Moderate vine vigor helps delay harvest even later.
 Early bud break and late harvest provide long hang time for clusters and uniform ripening.

 Chenin Blanc, Sauvignon Blanc